shoes/shoesrb.com/posts/bundler-integration.md

 date: 2012-03-16 04:52
 ---

-As the `Shoes.setup` block locked very familiar to a Gemfile I thought of adding support for bundler/Gemfiles
+Shoes is an older Ruby project, and it pre-dates a lot of modern Ruby tools.
+To use gems with Shoes, you use a `Shoes.setup` block:

+    Shoes.setup do
+      gem "twitter"
+    end

+This reminded me of a Gemfile, so why not add Bundler support?
+So I did!
 Create a `Gemfile`:

     source "https://test.rubygems.org"